laserdisc-io/fs2-aws/README.md

 ```

 #### Checkpointing records
 Records must be checkpointed in Kinesis to keep track of which messages each consumer has received.
 Checkpointing a record in the KCL will automatically checkpoint all records upto that record.
 To checkpoint records, a Pipe and Sink are available.
-To help distinguish whether a record has been checkpointed or not, a CommittableRecord class exists to denote a record that hasn't been checkpointed, while the base Record class denotes a commited record.
+To help distinguish whether a record has been checkpointed or not, a CommittableRecord class exists to denote a record that hasn't been checkpointed, while the base Record class denotes a committed record.

 ```scala
 readFromKinesisStream[IO]("appName", "streamName")